shariati/setupmymac/README.md

 # Setup my mac for Frontend Development
-FED is a shell script to setup your mac for frontend development Laptop
+FED is a shell script to setup your MacOS for frontend development

 Requirements
 ------------